Introduction to Cluster Algebras. Chapters 1-3: -patterns

 \section{$Y$-patterns}

 We keep the notational conventions used in Section~\ref{sec:laurent-geometric}.

-One of our goals is to show that many structural properties of a seed pattern are determined by (the mutation class formed by) its $n\times n$ exchange matrices~$B(t)$, and do not depend on the bottom parts of the matrices~$\tilde B(t)$.
+One of our goals is to show that many structural properties of a seed pattern are determined by (the mutation class formed by) its $n\times n$ exchange matrices~$B(t)$, and do not depend on the bottom $m-n$ rows of the matrices~$\tilde B(t)$.

 Theorem~\ref{th:y-hat} below concerns certain Laurent monomials in the elements of a given seed; each of these Laurent monomials is simply a ratio of the two terms appearing on the right-hand side of an exchange relation~\eqref{eq:exch-rel-geom}.
 Surprisingly, the evolution of these ratios is completely controlled by the matrices~$B(t)$.
 That is, the laws governing this evolution do not depend on the bottom parts of the matrices~$\tilde B(t)$.

 \begin{theorem} Let $(\tilde\xx, \tilde B)$ and $(\tilde\xx', \tilde B')$ be two labeled seeds related by mutation at~$k$, with extended clusters

 and $m\times n$ extended exchange matrices

 Define the $n$-tuples $\hat\yy=(\hat y_1, \dots, \hat y_n)$ and $\hat\yy'=(\hat y'_1, \dots, \hat y'_n)$~by